PEDAGOGY OF MEMES

 identifying ideological contradictions

 Cognitive Dissonance refers to the mental conflict that occurs when personal beliefs or assumptions are contradicted by the new information.
-This conflict sometimes occurs when situations occur that challenge our ideas that we only hold in our mind (i.e. purely theoretical or hypothetical ideas and beliefs).
+This uncomfortable feeling sometimes occurs when situations challenge our ideas that we only hold in our mind (i.e. purely theoretical or hypothetical ideas and beliefs).
+The instinct to this mental discomfort is sometimes to deny or rationalise dissonant elements, in order to hold on to original beliefs instead of changing them.

-What are some of the contradictions between actions and ideas that can be found in your research subject?
+Is there a contradiction between actions / behaviour and ideas / beliefs to be found in your research subject?

-Observe and identify examples small narratives of where and how these contradictions occur in your surroundings, either in your personal interactions, or in the culture that you consume.
+Observe and identify examples of narratives where these contradictions occur, either in your personal interactions, or in the culture that you consume.
 Think small and make a (visual) summary.

 finding the strange in the familiar